Truss bridge: Multiple spans

 Truss bridges consisting of more than one span may be either a continuous truss or a series of simple trusses.
 In the simple truss design, each span is supported only at the ends and is fully independent of any adjacent spans.
 Each span must fully support the weight of any vehicles traveling over it (the live load).

 In contrast, a continuous truss functions as a single rigid structure over multiple supports.
 This means that the live load on one span is partially supported by the other spans, and consequently it is possible to use less material in the truss.
 Continuous truss bridges were not very common before the mid-20th century because they are statically indeterminate, which makes them difficult to design without the use of computers.

 A multi-span truss bridge may also be constructed using cantilever spans, which are supported at only one end rather than both ends like other types of trusses.
 Unlike a continuous truss, a cantilever truss does not need to be connected rigidly, or indeed at all, at the center.
 Many cantilever bridges, like the Quebec Bridge shown below, have two cantilever spans supporting a simple truss in the center.
 The bridge would remain standing if the simple truss section were removed.

-Truss types used in bridges
+Truss types

 Bridges are the most widely known examples of truss use.
 There are many types, some of them dating back hundreds of years.
 Below are some of the more common designs.